 - Be able to purchase IKO products at Pro prices

 - Access to the job opening listings on the IKO website and post a seeking employment ad viewable to IKO Centers and points

 - Kiteboard for more than 12 months, and a minimum of 6 months at IKO level N3 (upwind riding, jumping & other skills).

-- Have a strong riding level, including be able to perform jumps with grabs, controlled turns, switch (toe-side) riding
+- Have a strong riding level, including being able to perform jumps with grabs, controlled turns, switch (toe-side) riding

-- Be able to ride confidently and safely between other riders.
+- Be able to ride confidently and safely with other riders.

 - Have completed an IKO Assistant Instructor Certification course (AITC now mandatory)

 - Have a current, valid First aid & CPR certificate.

 - Have a powerboat license, a boat safety course certificate.

 - Complete the IKO 6 Pre-ITC online training courses and pass the 6 tests 70%.